President Biden, VP Harris, First Lady and Second Gentlemen to travel across America on 9/11 anniversary | Business

 Another plane crashed into the Pentagon, just outside the US capital Washington DC, and a fourth plane crashed in a field in Pennsylvania after passengers fought back.

-Nearly 3,000 people were killed in the attacks.
-"On September 11th, the President, the First Lady, the Vice President and the Second Gentleman will travel across the country to honour and remember the victims of the September 11th terror attack," the White House said.
+Nearly 3,000 people were killed in the attacks on September 11, 2001.
+"On September 11, the President, the First Lady, the Vice President and the Second Gentleman will travel across the country to honour and remember the victims of the September 11 terror attack," the White House said.

 The President will deliver remarks and attend a wreath-laying ceremony at the Pentagon, the First Lady will attend and deliver remarks at the Flight 93 National Memorial Observance in Shanksville, Pennsylvania.